haddocking/haddocking.github.io/education/molmod_online/simulation.md

 </pre>

 <a class="prompt prompt-info">
 Look at the partial charge that each atom carries (column 7) and note the differences between different types of atom.
+Note that displayed file was generated using the default settings.
 </a>

 <a class="prompt prompt-question">